Royal United Hospitals Bath NHS Foundation Trust: Performance

-By 2010, the rates of hospital acquired MRSA and Clostridium difficile infection were below the national average.
+By 2010, the rates of hospital-acquired MRSA and Clostridioides difficile infection were below the national average.
 In 2010, Dr Foster Hospital Guide reported that RUH mortality rates give no cause for concern.

 In 2010, Which? judged that the RUH had the best hospital car parking regime in England.

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
-At that time it had 3,852 full time equivalent staff and a sickness absence rate of 3.85%.
+At that time it had 3,852 full-time equivalent staff and a sickness absence rate of 3.85%.
 It was recommend it as a place for treatment by 75% of staff and as a place to work by 68%.

-The Consultant Connect service, established at the trust in July 2015, allows GPs to speak directly with a consultant to get specialist advice in real time.
+The Consultant Connect service, established at the trust in July 2015, allows GPs to speak directly with a consultant to get specialist advice in real-time.
 It is now widely used across the NHS and has meant that at least 18,500 patients have been spared an outpatient hospital visit.